Vehicle Type Approval – Brexit Information

 “Regulation EU 2019/26 of the European Parliament and of the Council of 8 January 2019 complementing union type-approval legislation with regard to the withdrawal of the United Kingdom from the Union”.

-Before this had effect the existing legislation did not allow manufacturers to apply for the approval of the same type in more than one Member State.
-This regulation allows manufacturers which hold EU type approvals issued by VCA to obtain new type approvals from type approval authorities of other Member States.
+Before this legislation took effect, the existing legislation did not allow manufacturers to apply for the approval of the same type in more than one Member State.
+This regulation allows manufacturers which hold EU type approvals issued by the VCA to obtain new type approvals from an EU27 type approval authority.

 You can find information about this in the links below: